Akim Tamiroff: Death

 Tamiroff died on September 17, 1972, from cancer.

 Legacy

 While Tamiroff may not be a household name now, his malapropistic performance as the boss in The Great McGinty is thought to have been the inspiration for the cartoon character Boris Badenov, the male half of the villainous husband-and-wife team Boris and Natasha on The Rocky and Bullwinkle Show.
 He was also spoofed in a 1969 episode of the TV show H.R.
 Pufnstuf entitled "The Stand-in" in which a frog named "Akim Toadanoff" directs a movie on Living Island.
-He was mentioned in J.D.
-Salinger's "Uncle Wiggily in Connecticut" (1942 New Yorker), and Walker Percy's 1961 novel The Moviegoer.
+He is mentioned in J.D.
+Salinger's "Uncle Wiggily in Connecticut" (New Yorker, 1942), and Walker Percy's 1961 novel The Moviegoer.